Key Takeaways

 Step 2: Build Your Customer Persona

-The important discipline here is to map different customer types separately.
-In B2B, the journey for a VP evaluating a software investment and the journey of the analyst who will use it daily are completely different, and conflating them produces a map that is accurate for neither.
-Separate maps take more time upfront and save significant time later by producing output that is actually specific enough to act on.
+Map different customer types separately.
+In B2B, the VP evaluating software and the analyst using it daily have completely different journeys.
+Combining them produces a map that is accurate for neither.

 Step 3: Map Stages and Touchpoints

-Then organize them by stage.
-You are still working from assumptions at this point, and that is fine.
-The map you build here is the hypothesis you will test in steps four and five.
+Organize them by stage (awareness, consideration, purchase, onboarding, retention).
+You are working from assumptions at this point.
+That is fine.
+This map is the hypothesis you test in the next steps.

 Step 4: Capture Actions, Emotions, and Pain Points